serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.ComponentModel/LookupScriptAttribute.md

 # LookupScriptAttribute class
 **namespace:** *[Serenity.ComponentModel](../README.md#serenity.componentmodel-namespace)*   **assembly**: *[Serenity.Net.Core](../README.md)*

-Placed on rows / or custom lookup classes to denote it has a lookup script.
-When placed on a row class, lookup scripts only transfer ID and Name fields by default to client side for security / performance reasons.
-Make sure you add [LookupInclude] attribute to properties you'll need to access from script.
+Placed on rows or custom lookup classes to denote that they have a lookup script.
+When placed on a row class, lookup scripts only transfer ID and Name fields by default to the client side for security / performance reasons.
+Make sure you add the [LookupInclude] attribute to properties you'll need to access from script.

 ```csharp
 [AttributeUsage(AttributeTargets.Class)]